 In a previous blog post I showed you how to install TLS with a Go server in your local development.
-In this blog post, I will show you how to enable TLS connection in a productive environment.
+In this blog post, I will show you how to enable TLS connections in a production environment.

 The most convenient method is when your Go server application sits behind an HTTP reverse proxy.
 This could be a load balancer or an HTTP server that terminates the TLS connection and sends requests via HTTP to the Go application.

-In this scenario, the Go application does not have to care about TLS.
+In this scenario, the Go application does not have to manage TLS.
 All it sees is the HTTP traffic from the proxy.

 This section will show you how to set up this scenario with Caddy.